schwa/Compute/README.md

 ## Contributing

-We welcome contributions to the Compute Framework.
+Contributions are welcome to the Compute Framework.

 Note: Some of our initial documentation and tests were AI-generated.
-We encourage contributors to review, improve, and expand upon this foundation with real-world expertise and use cases.

 ## Links